robashton/blog/input/pages/CUDA Context Management with NvEnc/content.markdown

 In my tests (spinning up multiple processes/tests), this seemed to be the route to getting a lowish resource usage, a good throughput and most importantly a lack of errors.
 If more throughput is required, then the concept of 'streams' can be utilised against this same context for further parallelisation (that seems to be a case of creating streams per ... well... stream of work and just passing that reference around as a synchronisation point into the various API calls).

-Because the cuvidCtxLock is a cuvid concept and not a CUDA concept, there are mechanisms we can add to decoder mentioned in the last blog entry so it will automatically use that lock when performing operations against the bound context and play nicely with our code.
+Because the cuvidCtxLock is a cuvid concept and not a CUDA concept, we we can pass a pointer to this lock into the decoder instantiated in the last blog entry so it will automatically use that lock when performing operations against the bound context and play nicely with our code.

 We can replace every instance of Push and Pop in that blog entry with Lock and Unlock, and add the lock to the decoder creation params to take advantage of this